ISISComputingGroup/ibex_developers_manual/Python-conventions.md

     blah blah blah.

     Args:
-        param1 (int): the first parameter.
+        param1 (int): The first parameter.
-        param2 (string, optional): the second parameter.
+        param2 (string, optional): The second parameter.
 Defaults to None.
-            Subsequent line(s) of description should be indented *args: variable length argument list
+            Subsequent line(s) of description should be indented.
+        *args: Variable length argument list.
-        **kwargs: arbitrary keyword arguments
+        **kwargs: Arbitrary keyword arguments.

     Returns:
         bool: True if successful, False otherwise.

     Raises:
-        ValueError: if param2 is equal to param1
+        ValueError: If param2 is equal to param1.
     """
 ```